digpublishing/catalogues-study/content/marketing-and-demographics/effective-marketing.md

 A general concern among study participants was that digital catalogues are not easy to find using their typical research habits:

-> I find that these catalogs often don't come up in Google searches.
+> I find that these catalogues often don't come up in Google searches.
 And so if you don't know it exists, you're not going to find it and you're not going to know it's there as a resource.

 \